Understanding Surface Roughness in 3D printing

 PolyJet

 PolyJet technology is known for producing some of the smoothest surfaces in 3D printing.
 The process involves jetting layers of liquid photopolymer cured by UV light onto a build tray.
 This fine resolution and smooth layer deposition result in high-quality surface finishes, ideal for prototypes and models that require excellent visual quality.
+The condition of the build plate is important for achieving optimal surface quality in PolyJet prints.
 Applying a thin layer of sandable epoxy can further enhance the smoothness of PolyJet prints, filling in any minor imperfections.

 Fused Deposition Modeling (FDM)

 FDM is widely used for prototyping and functional parts but can produce rough surfaces due to visible layer lines, with Ra values typically ranging from 10 to 25 µm.
 The roughness depends on layer height, nozzle size, and material.
-Post-processing steps like sanding, chemical smoothing, or coating are often required to achieve a smoother finish.
+Maintaining a stable temperature and enclosing the printer can prevent warping caused by uneven cooling, especially with materials like ABS and PETG.
+Adjusting the layer height between 0.12mm and 0.2mm can improve the smoothness of the top layer.
+Post-processing steps like sanding, chemical smoothing, or coating are often required to achieve a smoother finish, and the choice of technique should be matched to different materials such as ABS, PLA, or PET for best results.
 However, maintaining dimensional accuracy during post-processing can be challenging, especially when using aggressive techniques like chemical smoothing.
 MakerVerse offers free media blasting to reduce surface roughness.

 Selective Laser Sintering (SLS)